tthecoder15/Pokemon-Card-Search-Engine/README.md

 A screenshot of the app's search engine.

-![An image of the almost finished rarity filtering checkboxes](/docs/WIP_2.png) A screenshot of the app's checkboxes and search feature combined which is almost finished.
+![An image of the almost finished rarity filtering checkboxes](/docs/WIP_2.png) A screenshot of the app's checkboxes and search feature combined which are functional with the "rarity" parameter.

 The project is currently paused whilst I finish my intensive studies.